 0% Intro APR

-The Citi Double Cash has an offer for 0% intro APR for 18 months on balance transfers.
-After that, the variable APR will be 15.49% – 25.49%, based on your creditworthiness.
+The Citi Double Cash has an offer for 0% intro APR for 18 months on balance transfers from date of first transfer when transfers are completed within four months from date of account opening.
+After that, your APR will be 13.99% to 23.99%, based on your creditworthiness.

 This won’t be for everyone, but I know that this is something that some people take advantage of.
 While some cards offer 12 months 0% APR, 18 months is quite a long time.